amadeubandrade/my-movie-list/README.md

 # list-my-movies

-This is one of the apps made in Udemy's iOS course "iOS 9 and Swift 2: From Beginner to Paid Professional".
-I want to do a little more than the requirements so I added web requests (OMDB API and themoviedb API) and json parsing.
+In this app the user can search for a movie and see the movie's information.
+It is also possible to add the movie to a favourites list or to a watchlist.

 This app covers the following fields:
 * UITableView
 * UIImagePicker
 * Core Data
 * Webkit (WKWebView)
-* Web Requests & json parsing
+* Web Requests (OMDB API and themoviedb API) & json parsing

 Screenshots: